 Industry and startups

 Velmio is a startup that I co-founded to build AI-powered tools for women’s health issues that have historically been underrepresented in medical research and product development.
 Women’s health encompasses female-specific conditions, as well as conditions that affect women differently or disproportionately.
-Innovations in artificial intelligence for personalised health developed in my research can benefit these patient populations.
-At Velmio, we built digital health apps integrating data from wearables and other sources with AI technologies to provide women with timely, accurate and tailored analyses of their health.
+At Velmio, we built digital health apps integrating data from wearables and other sources with AI technologies to provide women with tailored analyses of their health.

 More than reproductive health